funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we efficiently generate and share logs.
+How can we efficiently generate and share logs?

 Documentation
 ^^^^^^^^^^^^^